How do you apply Kinesio Tape to the knee?

 Specifically, Kinesio Tape appears effective in decreasing pain during activities like climbing stairs, possibly by stimulating skin receptors to block pain sensations.
 Also, techniques involving the tape, such as stabilizing the knee or improving lymphatic flow, show positive impacts on function and reducing the need for anti-inflammatory medication.
 Overall, the research suggests that Kinesio Tape can be a valuable therapeutic intervention for managing knee-related issues, offering improvements in pain relief and functional abilities in affected individuals.

-A 2023 scoping review examined 50 research papers with nearly 1,500 participants.
+A 2023 review examined 50 research papers with nearly 1,500 participants.
 The papers looked at the effect of Kinesio Tape on pain, function/performance, strength, proprioception/balance, and injury prevention.
 Generally, taping was effective for pain reduction and not much else.
-There’s some evidence to suggest that Kinesio Tape is effective for certain diagnoses.
-Some of the diagnoses that may benefit from taping are patellofemoral pain syndrome, neck pain, shoulder instability, and rotator cuff tendinopathy.
+There’s some evidence to suggest that Kinesio Tape is effective for certain diagnoses, such as patellofemoral pain syndrome (PFPS), neck pain, shoulder instability, and rotator cuff tendinopathy.

 A 2013 study compared the effect of different taping techniques on anterior knee pain during functional activities.
 After being taped, the female participants, who all had unilateral knee pain prior to the study, were asked to squat and climb stairs.
 Kinesio Tape was found to be an effective way to decrease knee pain in these patients while climbing stairs.